-- Develop policies and procedures for evaluating individuals' and families' eligibility for and determining the process for prioritizing eligible households in emergency shelter, transitional housing, rapid rehousing, and permanent supportive housing programs. - Develop policies and procedures for coordination among emergency shelters, transitional housing programs, essential service providers, homelessness prevention programs, rapid rehousing programs, and permanent supportive housing programs. - Define participation in the CoC's Homelessness Management Information System (or comparable database for domestic violence or victims' service programs).
+- In consultation with recipients of ESG and CoC program funds within the geographic area, CoCs must establish and consistently follow written standards for providing CoC assistance.
+At a minimum, these standards must include:Policies and procedures for evaluating individuals' and families' eligibility for and determining the process for prioritizing eligible households in emergency shelter, transitional housing, rapid rehousing, and permanent supportive housing programs. - Policies and procedures for coordination among emergency shelters, transitional housing programs, essential service providers, homelessness prevention programs, rapid rehousing programs, and permanent supportive housing programs. - Definitions for participation in the CoC's Homelessness Management Information System (or comparable database for domestic violence or victims' service programs).